echowuzangye/CU-calculations-based-on-IES-file/README.md

 * The luminaire spacing criterion (SC) is a classification technique for interior luminaires relating to the spread or distribution of the illuminance on a horizontal plane.
 It tests the uniformity of horizontal illuminance at two pairs of selected points to estimate the probable extreme limit of acceptable luminaire spacing.
+* The luminaire spacing criterion only suggests a maximum spacing at which the horizontal illuminance is reasonably uniform.
+When other criteria are considered, such as overlap between luminaires, vertical illuminance, shadowing, and illuminance distribution above the work plane, it generally is found that luminaires need to be installed at some spacing-to-mounting height ratio less than the value of the luminaire spacing criterion.